 - The stadium’s canopy is designed to withstand Category 4 hurricane wind and is completely independent from the existing stadium structure, which minimized the need for retrofits.

-- The canopy features 95,200-square-feet of ETFE pillows that block rain and direct sun from the seating bowl while exposing the field to more natural light than an opaque canopy would allow.
+- The canopy features 95,200-square-feet of ETFE pillows that block rain and direct sun from the seating bowl while exposing the field to more natural light.